openmainframeproject/feilong/doc/source/restapi.rst

 RESTful APIs
 ************

-This is a reference for the z/VM Cloud Connector RESTful API.
+This is a reference for the IBM z/VM Cloud Connector RESTful API.

 Response Data Definition
 ========================

-The following table gives a reference of general response data definition of each z/VM Cloud Connector RESTful API.
+The following table gives a reference of general response data definition of each IBM z/VM Cloud Connector RESTful API.
 In case of encountering an error, those information will be helpful to report bug/issue.

 .. restapi_parameters:: parameters.yaml